 Follow along with our blog on how to run a successful SEO test if this type of testing is your goal.
 If you're interested in A/B testing specifically, stick around!

-A/B testing, when done correctly, doesn’t have to hurt your SEO.
-However, if not implemented carefully, it could lead to issues like cloaking, duplicate content, or even unintended signals to search engines.
+However, if not implemented carefully, it could lead to issues like cloaking or duplicate content and can unintentionally send mixed or conflicting signals to search engines and AI crawlers.

 Ultimately, search engines rely on consistency and transparency when crawling and indexing content.
 Significant differences between A/B test variations, if improperly handled, can raise red flags.
 Here’s why: